joshcoast/train/README.md

 In order to build the css, you must process it with tailwind using this command:
 ./node_modules/.bin/tailwind build styles/main.css -c ./tailwind.js -o ./styles/output.css

-Running onchange to run the tailwind command every time the main.css file changes:
+Use onchange and npm to run the tailwind process when ever the main.css file is changed:
 `npm run watch`